harshitkailash/credit-card-fraud-detection/README.md

 When comparing error precision & recall for 2 models , the Isolation Forest performed much better than the LOF as we can see that the detection of fraud cases is around 27 % versus LOF detection rate of just 2 %.

 So overall Isolation Forest Method performed much better in determining the fraud cases which is around 30%.

+# Application for Credit Card Fraud Detection

+## Introduction

+This documentation provides a comprehensive guide to deploying a pre-trained Isolation Forest model using Streamlit for credit card fraud detection.
+The application allows users to input transaction features and get real-time predictions on whether the transaction is legitimate or fraudulent.

+## Code Explanation

+The provided code defines and runs a Streamlit application with functionalities for user input, prediction, and result display.

+**1. Importing Libraries**
+The necessary libraries for the application include Streamlit for the web interface, pandas for data manipulation, and pickle for loading the pre-trained model.

+**2. Loading the Pre-trained Model**
+Load the pre-trained Isolation Forest model from a pickle file.

+**3. Defining the Streamlit Application**
+Define the main function that sets up the Streamlit application.

+**4. Creating Input Fields**
+Create input fields for each transaction feature (V1 to V28) using st.number_input.
+This allows users to enter feature values.

+**5. Submit Button and Prediction**
+Add a submit button that triggers the prediction when clicked.
+Convert the user input into a DataFrame, make a prediction using the pre-trained model, and display the result.

+**6. Running the Streamlit Application**
+Execute the streamlit run command in the terminal to run the Streamlit application.
+Open a web browser and navigate to the local URL provided by Streamlit (usually http://localhost:8501) to interact with the application.